nii-yamagishilab/AntiDeepfake/README.md

 ```
 python main.py inference hparams/mms_300m.yaml \
     --base_path /your/base_path \
-    --exp_name fine_training \  # Must match the name used during training
+    # Exp folder name must match the name used during training
+    --exp_name fine_training \
     --test_csv /path/to/your/test.csv
 ```
 The script will automatically search for the best validation checkpoint in the specified experiment folder `/base_path/Log/exps/exp_mms_300m_<exp_name>`.
-An `evaluation_score.csv` file will be saved in the same folder.
+It will generate an `evaluation_score.csv` file in the same folder.

 For using AntiDeepfake checkpoints without training:
 ```
 python main.py inference hparams/mms_300m.yaml \
     --base_path /your/base_path \
-    --exp_name eval_antideepfake_mms_300m \  # Use a new folder name to avoid conflicts
+    # Use a new exp folder name to avoid conflicts
+    --exp_name eval_antideepfake_mms_300m \
     --test_csv /path/to/your/test.csv
     # Initialize model weights with AntiDeepfake checkpoint
     --pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'